LingxiL/Lingxi-s-/Final_Project_Part_2.md

- # Wireframing / Improved storyboards
+ # Wireframing / Improved Storyboards

 After getting the interview results, I improved the database, added several other factors to the database, and sketched out the storyboard.
 [Final_Database_improve](/improve.xlsx)